PhD and MPhil applications in the Arts, Humanities and Social Sciences

 If you are currently undertaking an PhD or MPhil at another Australian university, you will still need to apply to ANU as normal.
 If you are given an offer of admission before you can be enrolled you will need to provide the following:

 - Your program commencement date and withdrawal date (if already withdrawn)

-- A statement of your RTS consumption to date (in EFTSL - Equivalent Full Time Student Load).
+- A statement of your RTS (or AGRTP) consumption to date (in EFTSL - Equivalent Full Time Student Load).

 - Dates and durations of any periods of leave (other than recreational leave).

 - Whether your enrolment was full or part-time.